This post may contain affiliate links. See my disclosure for more information.

 We did decide that we wouldn’t ignore the in-progress project, so I made some signs to put up.

-I had a friend offer me a lovely compliment when she saw the signs.
+I had a friend who is a young mom offer me a lovely compliment when she saw the signs.

 “Your example of being comfortable inviting us over to your home even when it was kind of messy or in flux modeled to me the importance of putting people first, and now I do that too.”